-Dental bonding is used to fix cosmetic flaws in teeth and can be even be used to replace a damaged tooth structure.
-Our bonding treatment is a safe, fast and affordable way to fill gaps, hide stains and cracks, and restore chipped or broken teeth.
+Dental bonding is used to fix cosmetic flaws in teeth and can even be used to replace a damaged tooth structure.
+Our bonding treatment is a safe, fast, and affordable way to fill gaps, hide stains and cracks, and restore chipped or broken teeth.

 Bonding is a quick and painless way to solve a variety of dental problems.
 It can be used to:

-- Restore chipped or broken teeth
+- Restore chipped or broken teeth.

-- Hide cracks in teeth
+- Hide cracks in teeth.

-- Whiten dark or stained teeth
+- Whiten dark or stained teeth.

-- Restore teeth that are excessively worn
+- Restore teeth that are excessively worn.

-- Change the color of teeth
+- Change the color of teeth.

-- Protect teeth from further damage
+- Protect teeth from further damage.

-- Lengthen small teeth
+- Lengthen small teeth.

-- Close spaces between teeth
+- Close spaces between teeth.

-- Restore decayed teeth
+- Restore decayed teeth.

 Dr. Ross will then prepare the specific tooth or teeth by applying a very mild etching solution, which slightly roughens the surface of the teeth.
 This roughening allows the resin bonding material to attach to the tooth with a stronger bond.
-Often, a conditioning gel is applied at this point in the procedure.
+Generally, a conditioning gel is applied at this point in the procedure.

 He then aims a high intensity light at the shaped bonding material, which immediately makes it stiff and durable.
 This sequence is often repeated – applying multiple thin layers – so it’s possible that the entire procedure can take more than an hour.
-Once the bonded restoration have hardened they are very strong and will look and feel a lot like natural teeth.
+Once the bonded restorations have hardened they are very strong and will look and feel a lot like natural teeth.